Workplace Charging Scheme explained - are you eligible and how do you claim it?

-There are two funds currently available to help encourage people to switch electric cars.
-The first is the OLEV Electric Vehicle Homecharge Scheme for residential properties, but there is also a scheme aimed at businesses – the Workplace Charging Scheme.
-We explain what it is, who is eligible and how you claim it.
+To encourage businesses to switch to electric vehicles, the government has created a funding scheme called the Workplace Charging Scheme (WCS).
+Here, we explain what it is, who is eligible and how you claim it.

 What is the Workplace Charging Scheme?

-The Workplace Charging Scheme (WCS) is Government funded scheme that provides support to businesses wishing to have electric vehicle charge points installed at their work premises.
-The WCS is a voucher-based scheme that contributes up to £500 towards the upfront costs of charge point purchase and installation.
+The Workplace Charging Scheme (WCS) is Government funded scheme that provides financial support to businesses wishing to have electric vehicle charge points installed at their work premises.
+The WCS is a voucher-based scheme that contributes up to £350 towards the upfront costs of a car charging point purchase and installation.

-It is managed by the Government OLEV department (Office for Low Emission Vehicles).
+It is managed by the Government OZEV department (Office for Zero Emission Vehicles).

 How much is it worth?

-The scheme will contribute up to 75% of the purchase and installation costs up to £500.
-An OLEV-approved installer effectively incurs the cost of the discount upfront and will claim the funds from the Government on your behalf.
+The scheme will contribute up to 75% of the purchase and installation costs up to £350.

 Who is eligible for the Workplace Charging Scheme?